 Pacuare Outdoor Center is located in Turrialba.
 The center has a garden, a terrace, and a view of the Rio Pacuare river.

 At POC, you can participate in activities such as fly fishing coupled with many other activities.
 The POC is one of the only outfitters that offers 6, 7, or 8-day fly-fishing packages in Costa Rica.

 The Rio Pacuare flows through a stunning granite canyon surrounded by cascading waterfalls and lush rainforest vegetation.
 It’s an exciting place to fly fish, with exhilarating rapids and breathtaking scenery.

 Once at the lodge, you can choose from several exciting nature excursions.
-You may couple your fly fishing excursions with guided birdwatching tours and waterfall hikes through the tropical rainforest if you want.
+If you want, you may couple your fly fishing excursions with guided birdwatching tours and waterfall hikes through the tropical rainforest.